15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

-Why it works: This template works because it does the opposite of what most cold emails do.
-Instead of asserting that you know the prospect's problems and having the answer, you ask permission.
-This triggers the reciprocity principle — they feel respected, so they are more likely to respond.
-It also creates a binary choice (yes or no), which is psychologically easier to respond to than an open-ended question.
-The line "I will not bother you again" signals that you respect their time, which paradoxically makes them more willing to engage.
+Why it works: It does the opposite of what most cold emails do — instead of asserting you know their problem, you ask permission.
+Triggers reciprocity (they feel respected), creates a binary yes/no choice (psychologically easier than open questions), and the "I will not bother you again" line paradoxically makes them more willing to engage.

 Pro tips:

-• This template has the highest reply rate of any in our arsenal, but a meaningful percentage of replies will be "no." That is fine.
-A "no" is valuable because it cleans your list and saves you follow-up effort.
+- Highest reply rate in our arsenal, but a meaningful share of replies will be "no." That is fine — a "no" cleans your list.

-• Keep the value proposition extremely tight.
+- Keep the value prop extremely tight.
 One sentence.
 If you cannot describe what you do in one sentence, you have a positioning problem.

 Follow-Up Email Templates